 There are three main sleeping positions: back, side, and stomach.
 Each position puts strain on your spine in a different way, and it is the leading cause of back pain.
 Body pillows are large pillows that run the length of an average person, and they are used to help relieve pressure from different parts of your body.
 They are great for back pain, but they can also help with neck and shoulder pain, as well.

 By using body pillows to elevate various parts of your body, you can relieve the strain from your spine so that it remains in a neutral position throughout the night, no matter how you turn in your sleep.
 By keeping your spine in a neutral position all night, you won’t wake up in the morning with back pain.
+You can put pillow under back to get relief from back pain.

 In addition, the body pillow allows your muscles to relax more fully, which also increases circulation.
 Pain and stiffness are greatly alleviated once circulation is improved.
 The extra support helps increase oxygen flow throughout the body, which also impacts how quickly you heal.
 A good night’s rest with proper support plays an important role in your overall health.
+Body pillows are the only pillows to help with back pain.

 Sleeping with a Body Pillow for each Position